 Combined with an extraordinary comprehension of stage space and its use, he specifically excelled in designing for the ballet.
 In matching his exquisite flair for period and imaginary fashion with his extensive knowledge of fabrics, their diversified inherent properties, and of dress constructing and tailoring, he created ravishingly beautiful costumes.
 Having held the view that sets and costumes must complement each other, he always treated them as inseparable, thus achieving a coherently harmonious single entity.

-Firmly intent on working for the theatre, Kay’s perception of scenery design extended far beyond the then-accepted norm of visual stage presentations – a world of uninspired décor steeped in bland and unimaginative design concepts.
+Firmly intent on working for the theatre, Kay’s perception of sets design extended far beyond the then-accepted norm of visual stage presentations – a world of uninspired décor steeped in bland and unimaginative design concepts.
 Surprised by the noticeable lack of meaningful sets, particularly evident in the narrative ballet, he began questioning traditions and conventions.
 Motivated by ambition and an enthusiasm for innovation, and inspired by the ideals and ideas of the Russian Constructivists, he avidly championed a fundamental change by setting out to pioneer three-dimensionally constructed sets.

 In winning their realisation, Barry Kay revolutionized stage design for the ballet almost single-handed.
 His notable breakthrough he achieved with his designs for Kenneth MacMillan’s Images of Love (Royal Ballet, 1964).
 Eventually, he devised sets on a scale hitherto not seen.
 Some outstanding examples are Rudolf Nureyev’s Raymonda Act III (Royal Ballet, 1966) and Tancredi (Wiener Staatsopernballett, 1966), as well as MacMillan’s The Sleeping Beauty (Ballett der Deutschen Oper Berlin, 1967) and his three-act version of Anastasia (Royal Ballet, 1971).
 The designing of the film version of Nureyev’s and Robert Helpman’s Don Quixote (Australian Ballet, 1973) Kay viewed as his ultimate challenge.

-Kay’s extraordinary accomplishments in changing the nature of theatre design, especially in terms of three-dimensional scenery for the ballet, and his exquisite costume creations, have left an enduring impact on the presentation of the performing arts.
+Kay’s extraordinary accomplishments in changing the nature of theatre design, especially in terms of three-dimensional sets for the ballet, and his exquisite costume creations, have left an enduring impact on the presentation of the performing arts.
 The fact that two ballet productions designed by him – Raymonda Act III and Don Quixote – are still in the repertoire today speaks for itself.

 Barry Kay’s impressive career in Photography commenced in 1973.
 The sensitivity evident in his designs for the theatre he also brought to bear in this medium.
 His ceaseless interest in and fascination with human nature found expression in the most remarkable socio-anthropological studies and documentaries.